Gurrt/software-process/assignment-1/failed_case.md

  8. Contracting officers in all Government agencies did not have access to contractor past-performance evaluations when making contract awards.
  9. Critical deliverables and management decisions were not properly documented.

 > At this excerpt extracted from [source] we add the question: **where could it change?**.
-A stricter monitoring of the deliverables by the contractors which deliverables were small and testable, could have helped this project.
+A stricter monitoring of the deliverables by the contractors (with small and testable deliverables), could have helped this project.

 ##### Cause 2: Architecture, non functional requirements.